 Final Thoughts

 Smart investments and a careful choice of technologies can yield almost impenetrable protection at a lower price.
-However, it requires stepping outside your comfort zone looking at newer technologies from new vendors.
+However, it requires stepping outside your comfort zone and looking at newer technologies from new vendors.

 Things often change when there’s no choice.
 Higher threats and lower budgets are the perfect time for a change.
 Make sure it is a change for the better and build up your future security.